oahlen/slides/snowflake/slides.md

 # The good

-* Fully determenistic and reproducible software
+* Fully deterministic and reproducible software
-  * No hidden gotchas
+  * No hidden gotchas, when it works it continues to work
 * Cross platform package manager
 * Portable development environments
 * Rollbacks, easy to revert since software is described as code

 ---

-# The not so good
+# The less good

 * Steep learning curve
 * Documentation (organization) could be better
+  * Surprisingly good answers from LLMs ...
-* Sometimes hard to migrate software builds to determenistic behavior
+* Sometimes hard to migrate software builds to deterministic behavior
+* Storage and network heavy

+---

+# Goals/Milestones

+1. Install and try out Nix on your distro of choice
+2. Install packages from Nix when not available in your regular package manager
+3. Use a Nix dev shell where it makes sense
+4. Use Flakes and Home-Manager to manage your development setup
+5. Try NixOS 😉

 ---